coverclock/com-diag-diminuto/README.md

 # Build

-Clone, build, and play with Diminuto (some unit and functional tests may require you be root).
+Clone, build, and test Diminuto (some unit and functional tests may require you be root).